deepgram/kur/docs/source/specification.rst

   which contains the number of timesteps in the model's output to consider during loss function calculations.
-It should be a tensor of shape ``(NUMBER_OF_SAMPLES, 1)``, where each value is an integer indicating the length.
-If all of your model's input samples span the entire duration of the input timesteps, then this length is just a constant value, equal to the number of timesteps outputted in the *output layer*.
+It should be a tensor of shape ``(NUMBER_OF_SAMPLES, 1)``, where each value is an integer indicating the length of the data in the ``AUTOSCALE_TARGET`` data source.
+By default, ``AUTOSCALE_TARGET`` is set to the ``PREDICTED_TRANSCRIPTION`` (output) layer.
+In this case, if all of your model's input samples span the entire duration of the input timesteps, then this length is just a constant value, equal to the number of timesteps outputted in the *output layer*.
 If your data samples are of difference sizes, try zero-padding them and providing the appropriately scaled number of timesteps as the length.
 For example, let's say you have a maximum of 200 frames of audio per input sample, which you then pass through a network that ultimately shapes the output into 32-length outputs.
-If you have an audio sample of length 140 frames, then you should set the ``LENGTH_OF_PREDICTED_TRANSCRIPTION`` length to ``ceil((140 / 200) * 32) = 23`` for that sample.
+If you have an audio sample of length 140 frames, then you should set the ``LENGTH_OF_PREDICTED_TRANSCRIPTION`` length to ``ceil((140 / 200) *
+  32) = 23`` for that sample.
+For complex models, it can be non-trivial to calculate this scaled value.
+In that case, it is easier to use ``relative_to`` (see ``AUTOSCALE_TARGET`` below).
 - ``LENGTH_OF_TRUE_TRANSCRIPTION``.
 This is the name of the *data source* which indicates the number of "words" in each ground-truth transcription.
 It should be a tensor of shape ``(NUMBER_OF_SAMPLES, 1)``, where each value is an